Public Record & Evidence Map – A Whistleblower Led Archive of:

 Retail & Marketplace Distribution – Amazon, Walmart & Other Outlets

-Agua Plus / Plus Brand products have appeared on Amazon, Walmart and other U.S. outlets.
+AGUA Plus / Plus Brand products have appeared on Amazon, Walmart and other U.S. outlets.
 Logos and screenshots from these platforms are routinely dropped into pitch decks, investor packs and sponsor approaches as shorthand for “mainstream validation” and “rigorous vetting”.

 Issue: Major retailers and marketplaces are part of the perceived due-diligence ecosystem.
 Once they are on notice that they effectively front for a convicted, prohibited financial-services operator, they face pressure from regulators, payment partners and customers to decide whether continued listing aligns with their own KYC and ethics policies.